zhanzhenzhen/futurescript/develop.md

 bin/fus build-release
 ```

-The following command is handy when you want to "find" something in compiler, for it creates a `"c-current"` directory to symlink all compiler files of the current version:
+The following command is handy when you want to "find" something in compiler, for it creates a `"c-current"` directory to symlink all compiler files of the current version (note: on Windows you may need to run as admin):

 ```bash
 bin/fus c-current